juju/docs/src/en/commands.md

    **Summary:**

-   run the commands on the remote targets specified
+   Run the commands on the remote targets specified.

    **Options:**

    _--all  (= false)_

-   run the commands on all the machines
+   Run the commands on all the machines

+   _--application  (= )_

+   One or more application names

    _--format  (= smart)_